 Leadership projects negotiating environmental impact

-The Digital Media Research + Innovation Institute (DMRII), founded in 2010, is the applied and academic interdisciplinary integration of research and innovation at OCAD University.
+The Digital Media Research + Innovation Institute (DMRII), founded in 2010, integrates applied and academic interdisciplinary research and innovation at OCAD University.

 DMRII builds, collaborates, creates, develops, engages, participates, promotes and supports.